IP in business transactions: Australia overview

-A number of questions arise which should be provided for in the joint venture agreement:
+A number of questions arise that should be provided for in the joint venture agreement:

 How will the background IP licensed by one joint venturer be distinguished from the background IP of the other joint venturer(s)?

-Are there to be any restrictions on the venturer's exploitation of background IP outside the joint venture?
+Are there to be any restrictions on an individual venturer's exploitation of background IP outside the joint venture?
 For example, should there be restrictions on assignment or licensing without the consent of other participants in the joint venture, or only restrictions in the same fields as the joint venture project?

 Will the participants be required to value their background IP so that contributions to the joint venture can be assessed, and if so, how?